umbraco/UmbracoDocs/12/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 ---
-description: >-
-  This document covers specific upgrade steps if a version requires them.
+description: This document covers specific upgrade steps if a version requires them.
 Most versions do not require specific upgrade steps.
-In most cases, you will be able to upgrade directly from your current versi
+In most cases, you will be able to upgrade directly from your current version.
 ---

 # Version Specific Upgrades